AndrewSRea/My_Learning_Port_II/Django/Getting_Started/Django_at_a_Glance/README.md

 Note `{{ article.pub_date|date:"F j, Y" }}` uses a Unix-style "pipe" (the "`|`" character).
 This is called a template filter, and it's a way to filter the value of a variable.
 In this case, the date filter formats a Python datetime object in the given format (as found in PHP's date function).

 You can chain together as many filters as you'd like.
-You can write [custom template filters](). <!-- link to internal folder ("How to create custom template tags and filters / Writing custom template filters")?
-Or to DjangoProject? (https://docs.djangoproject.com/en/4.0/howto/custom-template-tags/#howto-writing-custom-template-filters) --> You can write [custom template tags]() <!-- link to internal folder ("How to create custom template tags and filters")?
-Or to DjangoProject? (https://docs.djangoproject.com/en/4.0/howto/custom-template-tags/) -->, which run custom Python code behind the scenes.
+You can write [custom template filters](https://docs.djangoproject.com/en/4.0/howto/custom-template-tags/#howto-writing-custom-template-filters).
+You can write [custom template tags](https://docs.djangoproject.com/en/4.0/howto/custom-template-tags/), which run custom Python code behind the scenes.

 Finally, Django uses the concept of "template inheritance".
 That's what the `{% extends "base.html" %}` does.
 It means "First load the template called 'base', which has defined a bunch of blocks, and fill the blocks with the following blocks."
 In short, that lets you dramatically cut down on redundancy in templates: each template has to define only what's unique to that template.

-Here's what the "base.html" template, including the use of [static files]() <!-- link to internal folder ("How to manage static files (e.g. images, JavaScript, CSS)")?
-Or to DjangoProject? (https://docs.djangoproject.com/en/4.0/howto/static-files/) -->, might look like:
+Here's what the "base.html" template, including the use of [static files](https://docs.djangoproject.com/en/4.0/howto/static-files/), might look like:
 ```
 {% load static %}
 <html>